 The Bay de Verde Heritage House was built in 1896 by Mr. John Blundon and family of Bay de Verde.
 The structure of the house is a good example of Merchant Class Victorian housing.
 The house was donated by Mrs. Dorothy Blundon and family to the Town of Bay de Verde on September 16, 1996 (exactly 100 years after it was constructed).
 It is now preserved and used as a Heritage House.

-Explore our history • Walk the boardwalks & walking trail to Lazy Rock • Have a chat with our interpreters • We offer free WI-FI
+Explore our history • Walk the boardwalks & hiking trail to Lazy Rock • Have a chat with our interpreters • We offer free WI-FI